klebgenomics/Kaptive-Web/README.md

 If you do have an intact novel locus or novel variant and you would like it to be added to the database, [please let us know](https://github.com/kelwyres/Kaptive-Web/issues).

+## Citation

-If you use **Kaptive Web** in your research, please cite this paper alongside the appropriate [reference database citations](https://github.com/kelwyres/Kaptive-Web#citation):
+If you use **Kaptive Web** in your research, please cite this paper alongside the appropriate [reference database citations](https://github.com/kelwyres/Kaptive-Web#databases-available-in-kaptive-web):
 [Kaptive Web: user-friendly capsule and lipopolysaccharide serotype prediction for _Klebsiella_ genomes. doi: 10.1101/260125](https://www.biorxiv.org/content/early/2018/02/05/260125)

 If you use the command-line version of **Kaptive** ([download here](https://github.com/katholt/kaptive)), please cite this paper: